General Security Tips

 - When leaving your office or lab for the day, make sure all windows are closed and locked, all valuables and confidential materials are locked up, and all desks, files, and doors are locked.

 - Secure purses, wallets, backpacks, briefcases, or electronic devices in locked cabinets, closets, or other safe areas.

 - Report any suspicious activity on campus by dialing 314-362-4357.

 - Try to avoid walking alone, particularly during hours of darkness.
 If you must walk alone at night, use well-lit streets with as much vehicle traffic as possible and walk near the curb.

 - Avoid carrying a purse and keep a wallet in your pocket instead.
-Keeping money separate will allow you to hand over your cash without sacrificing your credit cards, identification and personal papers/cards.
-If you must carry a purse, clutch it tightly under your arm and not loosely hung from your shoulder.
+Keeping money separate will allow you to hand over your cash without sacrificing your credit cards, identification, and personal papers/cards.
+If you must carry a purse, clutch it tightly under your arm rather than loosely hung from your shoulder.
 Use a shoulder strap across your body.